What Happens to a $900,000 401(k) When the Owner Dies and the Beneficiary Falls Under the New 10 Year Rule

 The Tax Bomb in Plain Dollars

 Assume the inherited 401(k) earns a 6% blended return inside the account.
-By year 10, the cumulative distributions plus residual balance approach roughly $1.6 million of taxable income spread across the decade.
-If the beneficiary is a high earning California resident still working in the 32% federal bracket, which begins at $201,776 for single filers and $403,551 for joint filers in 2026, and pays California’s 9.3% state rate, the combined marginal rate on inherited dollars sits north of 41%.
+By year 10, cumulative distributions plus the residual balance approach roughly $1.6 million of taxable income spread across the decade.
+If the beneficiary is a high earning California resident still working in the 32% federal bracket (which begins at $201,776 for single filers and $403,551 for joint filers in 2026) and pays California’s 9.3% state rate, the combined marginal rate on inherited dollars sits north of 41%.

-Why the IRMAA Cliff Matters Here
+Why the IRMAA Cliff Matters

-Our 65 year old beneficiary is also a Medicare enrollee.
+The 65 year old beneficiary is also a Medicare enrollee.
 Every distribution dollar lands in modified adjusted gross income and feeds the two year IRMAA lookback.
-The 2026 IRMAA Part B surcharges run from $81.20 to $487 per month per person, with Part D surcharges layered on top.
-Pulling a single large distribution can push a retiree two or three IRMAA tiers higher for the following year, adding thousands in premium surcharges that never recover.
+IRMAA premiums in 2026 are based on 2024 income.
+The Part B surcharges run from $81.20 to $487 per month per person, with Part D surcharges layered on top.

 Bracket Smoothing Is the Whole Game